sebanc/linuxloops/Readme/Distro-notes.md

 Artix Linux does not have secure boot support through its official repository.
 Linuxloops will install the "shim-signed" bootloader AUR package.

+## Bazzite

+Secure boot does not work out of the box on Bazzite, you have to disable secure boot in the bios first, then boot into Bazzite and run:
+`sudo mokutil --import /etc/secureboot_key/MOK.der`
+Reboot, enroll the key in shim and re-enable secureboot.

 ## BlendOS

 BlendOS does not have secure boot support through its official repository.
 Linuxloops will install the "shim-signed" bootloader AUR package.